frederic-perez/AmE-dictionary/dictionary.md

 __trickle__ _n_
 __trickling down__
 __tricksy__
-__trifecta__ :three: /trʌɪˈfɛktə/ (1970s: from tri- 'three’ + perfecta.)
+__trifecta__ :four: /trʌɪˈfɛktə/ (1970s: from tri- 'three’ + perfecta.)
 A bet in which the person betting forecasts the first three finishers in a race in the correct order. _He will attempt a trifecta of the long jump, triple jump, and 110-meter high hurdles._
 __trigger__ _v_ _The avalanche was triggered by skiers._
 __trill__ _n_
 __trinkets__